-Having multiple passions is wonderful—you never get bored, and the world looks full of options.
+Having multiple passions is wonderful—you never get bored, and the world looks full of opportunities.
 What could you do with your career?
 Who could you be?
 So many possible answers to that question.
-It's exciting!
+It’s exciting!

 It’s also challenging.
 Us multi-passionate folks can get easily fed up with something and quit, just as we were on the verge of finally “succeeding”.
 Our friends, family, coworkers and bosses see us as the flaky one who always finds new obsessions, and never commits.
 Multi-passionate folks aren’t held in high regard by anyone but ourselves, it appears.